swissskimmilk/cvhsrocketry/README.md

 # cvhsrocketry
 A website created with Flask for inventory and file management.
-A template will be made available soon.
+Currently offline since it is the off season.